 Q: Can I leave my 401(k) to my minor children when I die?

-As a Personal Family Lawyer®, we can help you create a trust to hold your 401(k) for your minor children to ensure your heirs get the maximum benefit from your retirement savings.
+A Personal Family Lawyer® can help you create a trust to hold your 401(k) for your minor children to ensure your heirs get the maximum benefit from your retirement savings.